 Each month Spraggs Law publishes Personal Injury News, a curated selection of articles about personal injury and other issues related to motor vehicle collisions.
 This month we start with ICBC stats about car accidents.

 According to a just-released ICBC report, there was a record high number of 350,000 motor vehicle collisions in 2017.
 That’s 960 crashes per day, and, according to ICBC’s math, that means one out of 10 drivers could cause a crash this year.
 The total number is up six per cent from 2016, according to ICBC statistics, and 25 per cent higher than 2014.

 The causes, according to ICBC?
 Distraction, speed, and aggressive driving habits.
-In an interview with the Vancouver Sun, an ICBC spokesperson said traffic enforcement is key to trying to reduce the number of crashes.
+In an interview with the Vancouver Sun, an ICBC spokesperson said traffic enforcement is key to trying to reduce the number of car accidents.
 The province has also changed its strategy for using red-light cameras, extending their hours of use and looking into using them to catch excessive speeders at intersections.

 Drivers Urged to Keep Their Pets Safe on Summer Road Trips